PrinceSalmon/Table-Tennis-Robot-TTR-/README.md

 ![Prototype build](images/Prototype_Build.jpg)
 #

-With the launcher being done the next obvious step was contructing the frame.
-The overall dimensions of the frame werent picked out for a special reason other than the availability of aluminum extrusion in standard lengths.
-With the combination of 3D-printed attachment blocks, wingnuts and bolts the frame could be simply screwed togheter and still be extremely sturdy.
+With the launcher being done, the next obvious step was constructing the frame.
+The overall dimensions of the frame weren't picked out for a special reason other than the availability of aluminum extrusion in standard lengths.
+With the combination of 3D-printed attachment blocks, wingnuts, and bolts, the frame could be simply screwed together and still be extremely sturdy.
 The stepper motors are designed to be able to be directly mounted onto the bottom frame.
-Because im using wingnuts and aluminum extrusion means that the steppers actually can slide side to side before being bolted which made adjustment considerably easy later on in the build.
+Because I'm using wingnuts and aluminum extrusion, the steppers actually can slide side to side before being bolted, which made adjustment considerably easier later on in the build.

 #
 ![Prototype build](images/Frame_Build.jpg)
 #

-The main launcher could now with bearings be bolted onto the shorter pieces of aluminium extruion which then the rail gantry was also attached to.
-I could then dismount the top frame och slide in the entire launcher.
-The 4 Z axis rods makes sure the entire rig is well supported and doesnt fall downwards.
-The end result is a complete 4 axes robot with a robust and study frame and launcher.
-What remained now was the wiring and powersystem.
+The main launcher could now, with bearings, be bolted onto the shorter pieces of aluminium extrusion, to which the rail gantry was also attached.
+I could then dismount the top frame and slide the entire launcher in.
+The 4 Z-axis rods ensure the entire rig is well supported and doesn't fall.
+The end result is a complete 4-axis robot with a robust and sturdy frame and launcher.
+What remained now was the wiring and power system.

 #
 ![Prototype build](images/Frame_Launcher.jpg)